Ottawa Macdonald–Cartier International Airport: Airlines and destinations

-International destinations (within the continent)
+International destinations

+North America

-Ottawa's airport serves many major North American airlines and several cities in the United States.
+Ottawa's airport serves many major North American airlines and several destinations in the United States, Mexico and the Caribbean.

-Once suspended from March 2020 until October 2021, it began reopening back cross-border destinations within the continent, beginning with service to Fort Lauderdale and Washington–Dulles, with other destinations in the United States and Caribbean countries soon after.
+Once suspended from March 2020 until October 2021 due to the COVID-19 pandemic, it began reopening cross-border destinations within the continent, beginning with service to Fort Lauderdale and Washington–Dulles, with other destinations in the United States and Caribbean countries soon after.

-International destinations (overseas)

-The airport previously had several connections to Europe, mainly to London–Heathrow, Frankfurt and Paris–Charles de Gaulle.
+Porter Airlines has launched multiple routes to the United States since 2023 as it has developed the airport into a major hub.

+Europe

+The airport currently offers direct flights to two European destinations Paris–Charles de Gaulle and London–Heathrow.
+It previously had a connection to Frankfurt.

 In September 2019, Canadian flag carrier Air Canada announced that it would shut down its seasonal daily route between Ottawa and Frankfurt in Germany, a key Star Alliance hub.
-In due course, Lufthansa announced to begin flights from Frankfurt to YOW five times per week from May 2020.
-This plan did not materialize though.
+However, Lufthansa announced a plan to begin flights from Frankfurt to Ottawa airport five times a week from May 2020.
+This plan did not materialize though, when the airport lost all nonstop transatlantic routes to Europe due to the pandemic in March 2020.

-Since March 2020, Ottawa lost all nonstop transatlantic routes to Europe.
-This long hiatus will end in late June 2023 when, on February 2, 2023, Air France announced a new, year-round route connecting Ottawa with its main hub, at Paris' principal airport, with service offered 5 times weekly.
-With a Airbus A330-200, flight AF328 will come in first, before AF327 will go back soon after.
+On June 27, 2023, Air France began a new, year-round route connecting Ottawa with its main hub, at Paris–Charles de Gaulle, with service offered five times weekly.
+First by Airbus A330-200, then with Boeing 787-9 Dreamliner, then with a Airbus A350-900XWB, flights have been operated with a 328-seat Boeing 777-200 aircraft since October 30, 2024.
+Since June 19, 2024, the service is offered daily during the summer months.

-The airport never had flights to any other continent across the rest of the world, thus requiring a connection to any other Canadian major international hub, such as Montreal, Toronto or Vancouver.
+On October 8, 2025, Air Transat announced a new summer seasonal route to London Gatwick, operating three weekly flights.
+This is the second non-stop service to London, alongside Air Canada's route to London Heathrow which operates year round.